 Catch the first cold water from the shower rose in a clean bottle or bucket while waiting for the water to heat up.
 This water is perfectly good to drink or be used to wash clothes or dishes.

 Mix some dishwashing liquid soap with water in a spray bottle and, after cleaning off the excess dirt by scraping/wiping with a paper towel, just spritz the plate once or twice with the soapy mixture, and then wipe and spritz rinse again with another spray bottle filled with clean water.
 Works like a charm.
 You could even boil a litre of clean water for a good dip and rinse.

-Place plastic containers in your sink bowls to catch any water used, can be used to water plants or even flushing the loo.
+Place plastic containers in your sink bowls to catch any water used, can be used to water plants or even flush the loo.

 You could always replumb your sinks and basins like this (coping mechanism for Day Zero)!

 This is one of the biggest users of fresh drinking water in the household.
-Here's some helpful tips to save water in this area:
+Here are some helpful tips to save water in this area: